ashishmathew0297/Bluetooth-Snoop-Log-Tracker/README.md

   ./run_scripts.sh
   ```
 6. If the popup step 2 has not occurred yet, it should show up now on your mobile device.
 Select "yes".
 - Wait for the code to execute.
-This can take upto a minute
+This can take upto a minute.

-The above process will run the shell script that does the following
+The above process will run the shell script that does the following:

 - Using ADB, the tool will extract the latest bug reports from the phone in a zip file.
 - It will then extracts the Bluetooth logs from the zip file.